alefore/weblog/zettelkasten.md

 Spaced repetition is a very good way to learn.
 It requires consistency.

-I use Mnemosyne and have a database of 8.1k cards, mostly about German, Italian, and Swiss facts.
+I use [Mnemosyne](https://en.wikipedia.org/wiki/Mnemosyne_(software)) and have a database of 8.1k cards (as of 2020-04-10), mostly about Swiss facts (e.g., how the parlament works), German and Italian vocabulary and grammar, and a few other random topics.
+I've been using this database since around 2014 (possibly earlier).

 ## Extracting articles